Daudebardia rufa: Description

-The shell is perforate, depressed, transversely dilated, slightly striate, very shining, and corneous or rufous in colour.
+The shell is perforate, depressed, transversely dilated, with fine striations and very glossy surface, and corneous or rufous in colour.
 The spire is moderate and sublateral.
 The shell has three whorls.
 The last whorl in adults is elongated and is not angulated.
 The aperture is large and has a rounded oval shape.
 The length of the shell is 5.5 mm.

 Distribution

 The distribution of this species is in central and southern Europe including Bulgaria, Czech Republic, Slovakia, and Ukraine.